magento/knowledge-base/src/support-tools/site-wide-analysis-tool/swat-tool-overview.md

 labels: support tools,swat,Site-Wide Analysis Tool,Adobe Commerce,cloud infrastructure,Magento
 ---

-Site-Wide Analysis Tool is a SaaS (software as a service) application that performs end-to-end 'point-in-time' Adobe Commerce on our cloud infrastructure site analysis (within the SWAT environment, not on the customer's site).
+Site-Wide Analysis Tool is a SaaS (software as a service) application that performs end-to-end 'point-in-time' Adobe Commerce on cloud infrastructure site analysis (within the SWAT environment, not on the customer's site).
 All tool-related customer site information is collected on predetermined schedules from every three hours to once a day.
 This means that SWAT is constantly analyzing customer site data for Findings.

 To find out more about Site-Site-Wide Analysis Tool, please refer to the following article (**you must be singed-in to access it**):